From Natural Language to Simulations: Applying GPT-3 Codex to Automate Simulation Modeling of Logistics Systems

 The discovery of the alternative approach was crucial for generating the prompt that entails the valid simulation of the single-server queuing system.
 The framework could not generate the correct simulation given only the description of the queuing system.
 As a result, the valid simulation model was obtained by combining the elements of both approaches.
 Namely, the language model received the detailed task description as well as the variables to utilize.
-Besides that, it was necessary to provide a model with an example on how to handle the arrival of a customer to the system.
+Besides that, it was necessary to provide a model with an example on how to handle the arrival of customers to the system.
 Eventually, GPT-3 Codex could implement the simulation logic by executing the arrival and departure events within the while loop.
-The simulation schedules the timing of next arrival and departure, either adding or removing a customer from the system depending on which event happens first.
-This principle is well-known as Discrete Event Simulation \citep{law_simulation_2000} (See Figure \ref{fig:fig19}).
+The simulation schedules the timing of next arrival and departure, either adding or removing a customer from the system depending on which event happens first (See Figure \ref{fig:fig19}).
+This principle is well-known as Discrete Event Simulation \citep{law_simulation_2000}.
+This discovery could also be explained by the fact that GPT-3 Codex was trained on a substantial part of GitHub that contained code samples of various simulation models, and some of them were implemented according to the Discrete Event Simulation paradigm.